2001 Indian Parliament attack

-The 2001 Indian Parliament attack was a terrorist attack on the Parliament of India in New Delhi, India on 13 December 2001.
-The perpetrators belonged to Lashkar-e-Taiba (LeT) and Jaish-e-Mohammed (JeM) - two Pakistan-raised terrorist organisations.
-The attack led to the deaths of six Delhi Police personnel, two Parliament Security Service personnel, and a gardenerin total 9and led to increased tensions between India and Pakistan, resulting in the 2001–2002 India–Pakistan standoff.
-The five terrorists were killed outside the parliament.
+The 2001 Indian Parliament attack was a terrorist attack on the Parliament of India in New Delhi, India, on 13 December 2001.
+The attack was carried out by five Jaish-e-Mohammed terrorists that resulted in the deaths of six Delhi Police personnel, two Parliament Security Service personnel, and a gardener.
+All five terrorists were killed by security forces.

+Indian authorities accused Lashkar-e-Taiba (LeT) and Jaish-e-Mohammed (JeM), two terrorist groups operating from Pakistan, of perpetrating the attack; however, LeT denied involvement.

+The incident led to increased tensions between India and Pakistan, resulting in the 2001–2002 India–Pakistan standoff.

 Attack

-On 13 December 2001, five terrorists infiltrated the Parliament House in a car with Home Ministry and Parliament labels.
+On 13 December 2001, five Jaish-e-Mohammed terrorists drove into the House of Parliament in a car with Home Ministry and Parliament labels.
 While both the Rajya Sabha and Lok Sabha had been adjourned 40 minutes prior to the incident, many members of parliament (MPs) and government officials such as Home Minister LK Advani and Minister of State for Defence Harin Pathak were believed to have still been in the building at the time of the attack.
 More than 100 people, including major politicians, were inside the parliament building at the time.
 The gunmen used a fake identity sticker on the car they drove and thus easily breached the security deployed around the parliamentary complex.
 The terrorists carried AK-47 rifles, grenade launchers, pistols and grenades.

 The gunmen drove their vehicle into the car of the Indian Vice President Krishan Kant (who was in the building at the time), got out, and began shooting.
-The Vice President's guards and security personnel shot back at the terrorists and then started closing the gates of the compound.
-A similar attack was carried out on the assembly of Srinagar, Jammu and Kashmir, in November 2001, killing 38 people.
+The Vice President's guards and security personnel shot back at the attackers and then started closing the gates of the compound.
+A similar attack was carried out on the assembly of Srinagar, Jammu and Kashmir, in October 2001, killing 38 people.